lucywbeck/data-protection-chrome-extension/README.md

 # safe-surf
-A tool that blocks web trackers from accessing user data and suggests whether or not it is safe to continue viewing a website.
+A Google Chrome extension that blocks web trackers from accessing user data and suggests whether or not it is safe to continue viewing a website.